-Save time: Book your Power Steering Repairs online – no upfront registration required!
-No need to ring around, hang on the phone or wait until the garages are open – find and book the best deal quickly and easily with our online booking tool.
+No need to ring around, hang on the phone or wait until the garages are open – search for, compare and book a garage for your Rover that best suits your needs, based on price, distance, availability and verified reviews.

 Power Assisted Steering, or ‘PAS' as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the PAS relies on a hydraulic system to aid turning the vehicle's wheels.
 If you have ever driven a car with no Power Steering you will have most certainly noticed the difference between having PAS and not.
 Power Steering used to be a luxury in certain vehicles, but nowadays it is almost standard in every type of vehicle.

-In both systems, two high-pressure hoses connect the steering rack to both sides of the centre seal.
-One hose directs high pressure hydraulic fluid from the power steering pump to the steering mechanism, while the other allows fluid to flow back to the pump.
-When the steering wheel is turned left or right, the steering mechanism allows the hydraulic fluid to pass to that side of the rack.
-That pressure assists the vehicle's steering power by pushing the seal and rack in one direction or the other.
+There are two types of hydraulic power-assisted steering: rack & pinion and the recirculating ball.
+Rack & pinion is the most common.
+The recirculating ball is far less common and only really exists in vans and trucks.
+Both have high-pressure hoses that connect the steering rack to the two sides of the centre seal.
+One hose sends hydraulic fluid from the power-steering pump to the steering mechanism, while the other directs fluid back to the pump.
+When turned left or right, the steering wheel’s steering mechanism allows the hydraulic fluid to pass to respective side of the steering rack, pushing the seal and rack in the necessary direction.

 Rover is a dormant British car marque which designed and built vehicles between 1904 and 2005.
 Originally a bicycle manufacturer, Rover was a respected brand that produced classics like the P4, P5, P6, the SD1 and 75, as well as the Rover Metro.
 Rover went into administration in 2005, although the brand heritage lives on in Range Rover and MG.

 About the Rover Metro